vhcaldas/SAP003-md-links/README.md

 ## 1. Product Backlog

-In this project, it was created a library that can be acessed by a command line interface (CLI).
+In this project, it was created a library that can be accessed by a command line interface (CLI).
 The module can be imported in Node.js, and it offers an interface where you can follow an .md file to print an array with objects containing:

 a. a text: text inside the Markdown;